simondlevy/MulticopterSim/README.md

 # Building

-1. Clone this repostitory (MultiSim) into your
+1. Clone this repository (MultiSim) into your
 <b>Documents/Unreal Projects</b> folder, first creating that folder if it
 doesn't exist.